 Exploratory project ‘Active Cues for Autism’

-For the exploratory project ‘Active Cues for Autism’, a multi-disciplinary project team worked together on the development of the new Tovertafel Unique, which can help children with autism to play together.
+For the exploratory project ‘Active Cues for Autism’, a multi-disciplinary project team worked together on the development of the new Tovertafel Sprout, which can help children with autism to play together.
 In close collaboration with children, teachers, therapists and researchers, we designed games especially for this target group.

 - interactive projections can create a common focus